andreas0x41/coding-tutorial-obsidian/content/Python/1 General/2 Output.md

 print("Some more text") # -> Some more text
 ```

-By default, after every printed value, there will be a [[5 Datatypes#Special Characters|line break]], so the next value will be in a new line.
+By default, after every printed value, there will be a [[5 Datatype#Special Characters|line break]], so the next value will be in a new line.
 The code above will output the following text to the console.
 You can see that each output is in its own line.

 ```output
 12